 Now that’s what I call a damn good return on investment!
 If that isn’t motivating, then what is?

-If you know someone on a low/middle-income who doesn’t believe FI is possible, please send them to this blog so we can sort them out together 😉
+If you know someone on a low/middle-income who doesn’t believe FI is possible, please send them to this blog so we can put them on the right path! 😉